 How To Get To Mardin

 Mardin has an airport with flights from several major Turkish cities.
 Turkish Airways and Pegasus can offer flights to Mardin from most of Europe and beyond, via Istanbul or Ankara.
-Check latest prices here.
+Check latest airfares here.

 2. Car hire

 Car rental is available throughout Turkey and travelling in a car is perhaps the easiest option for exploring the area, although you won’t need one in Mardin old town where parking might be problematic in high season.

 A car will be a huge asset if you plan to make a road trip of the South Eastern Anatolia area as a whole.
 This would allow you to explore the many interesting villages and monasteries dotted around the area.
 Get a great deal on car rental online here.

 If you plan on renting a car for your trip, see this guide to driving in Turkey.